 No company is perfect.
 And it’s not really about being perfect, it’s about handling imperfection.

 Listen, empathize, solve, follow up and learn – these are the 5 key steps to making your complaining customer satisfied, which’ll make your business bigger, stronger and more profitable!

-As a bonus – make sure to check the video below where Mitchell describes the 5 most common types of complainers and provides tips on handling them.
+As a bonus – make sure to check the video where Mitchell describes the 5 most common types of complainers and provides tips on handling them.

 What are your experiences in dealing with customer complaints?